legnoh/github-repo-configs/README.md

     - In this pipeline, tfstate is stored in Local Backend, then encrypted at the end of the pipeline and uploaded it to Build Artifacts.
     - From the next time, we will call State from the previous Artifacts.
 Please note the storage deadline for Artifacts.
 - Execute `CI` action.

+> [!TIP]
+> If you debug with GitHub Action's tfstate data, get artifact and decrypt it.
+> ```sh
+> openssl enc -d -aes256 -pbkdf2 -md sha-256 -in terraform.tfstate.enc -out terraform.tfstate
+> ```

+## Appendix

+> [!NOTE]
+> If you do not use a [Signing commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits), be aware that `require_signed_commits` of the brunch protection is obstructed by⁠ `terraform apply`.
+> If you commit it via a GitHub App, you can avoid this problem because a commit signature is always given.